henbarlevi/Git-Bash-Commands/README.md

-git commit - save the project folder version and the commit massge, by hashing the commit - the commit hashing number point to the commit info  (author, time stamp etc..) and to the hash tree number (the hash tree number - point to the hashfiles content number and from there we get all the content) git commit -am "commit description" - shorter way two use git add -A (add all) + git commit -m "commit secription.
+git commit - save the project folder version and the commit massge, by hashing the commit - the commit hashing number point to the commit info  (author, time stamp etc..) and to the hash tree number (the hash tree number - point to the hashfiles content number and from there we get all the content)

+git commit -am "commit description" - shorter way to use git add -A (add all) + git commit -m "commit secription.

 -------------------branch--------------------------
 https://www.youtube.com/watch?v=oFYyTZwMyAg